 Enjoying your music with KRK KNS-8400 for long hours won’t irritate your ears.

 Build quality is very good; it shows these are premium headphones even though at a lower premium end.
 Made out of high quality and durable plastics you can be sure these headphones will serve you for many years.

 Detachable cables and earpads give you more options to customize your experience, improve comfort or durability with better parts.

 These are real monitoring headphones so you’ll be able to hear every little detail or lack thereof.

-Overall, the sound is balanced, perfect for real audiophiles who don’t care much for strong bass, but value clarity and detail.
+Overall, the sound is balanced, flat, perfect for real audiophiles who don’t care much for strong bass, but value clarity and detail.

 The flat and accurate sound is perfect for monitoring headphones, but a little less suitable for dynamic music listening.

 Highs and mids are as crisp and clear as you’d expect from professional studio equipment.
 You’ll simply hear more music with these.